-- Subject attributes: - Session ID - Access ID and Partition ID associated with session - Session authentication state (binding to authenticated Partition identity and role) - Object attributes: - Owner.
+- Subject attributes: - Session ID - Access ID and Partition ID associated with session - Session authentication state (binding to authenticated Partition identity and role)

+Object attributes:

+- Owner.
 A Private object is owned by the Partition User associated with the subject that produces it.
-Ownership is enforced via internal key management. - o Private.
+Ownership is enforced via internal key management. - Private.
 If True, the object is Private.
-If False, the object is Public. - Sensitive.
+If False, the object is Public. - o Sensitive.
 If True, object is Sensitive.
-If False, object is Non-Sensitive. - Extractable.
+If False, object is Non-Sensitive. - Extractable4.
 If True, object may be extracted.
-If False, object may not be extracted. - Modifiable.
+If False, object may not be extracted - Modifiable.
 If True, object may be modified.
 If False, object may not be modified.

 Objects are labelled with a number corresponding to their partition and are only accessible by a subject associated with the owning Partition ID.
 Only generic data and certificate objects can be non-sensitive.
+Private key and secret key objects are always created as Sensitive, Private objects.
 Sensitive objects are encrypted using the partition's secret key to prevent their values from ever being exposed to external entities.
-Key objects are always created as Sensitive objects and can only be used for cryptographic operations by a logged in Partition User.
+Private objects can only be used for cryptographic operations by a logged in Partition User.
 Key objects that are marked as extractable may be exported from the module using the Wrap operation if allowed and enabled in the partition's policy set.
 Table 3-3 summarizes the object attributes used in Access Control Policy enforcement.